Battle for wind turbines: Courts decide in favor of private energy systems!

 The ruling has caused quite a stir in the Altenkirchen district and is seen as pointing the way for future projects.
 Readers might ask themselves: What impact does this have on similar projects in the region?
 While the decision is being celebrated in Altenkirchen, another wind turbine dispute in the Trier-Saarburg district remains unresolved.

-Another wind blows here: a couple had submitted an application for a 24 -meter -high small wind system, which was, however, rejected due to distance regulations for residential development.
-First, the Trier Administrative Court agreed, but the Higher Administrative Court ordered a new examination of the case because errors were found in the land use plan.
-The applicant's husband expressed that all the necessary documents were submitted in good time and that they are now waiting for a decision.
-The wind turbine should actually generate electricity since 2019.
+A different wind is blowing here: A couple had submitted an application for a 24 meter high small wind turbine, but it was rejected due to distance regulations from residential development.
+The Trier Administrative Court initially agreed with the municipality, but the Higher Administrative Court ordered the case to be re-examined because errors were found in the land use plan.
+The husband of the applicant couple said that all the necessary documents were submitted on time and they are now waiting for a decision.
+The wind turbine was actually supposed to be generating electricity since 2019.

 The course of events in these two cases shows how different the legal framework for renewable energies can be in the different districts.
 While the court in Altenkirchen opened the path for small-scale wind energy at least one step further, the dispute in the Trier-Saarburg district remains tense.

-The current developments in small wind turbines illustrate that the topic of regenerative energy generation is not a mayfly, but is still the focus of the political and social discussion.
-The court ruling could also be seen as a positive signal in the sense of the energy transition, with the hope that more people will find a good knack for sustainable energy projects.
+The current developments surrounding small wind turbines make it clear that the topic of renewable energy generation is not a flash in the pan, but continues to be the focus of political and social discussion.
+The court ruling could also be seen as a positive signal in terms of the energy transition, with the hope that more people will find a good hand for sustainable energy projects.